 1947 Today's Variety announces that John Garfield will star in the premiere production of a new Tennessee Williams play, titled A Streetcar Named Desire.
 As history will have it, however, contractual demands rule him out, only to be replaced by a little-known newcomer, Marlon Brando.

-1999 Chicago City Limits, a Chicago-born but New York-based improv troupe, present their Y2K, You're OK at the Chicago City Limits Theatre in Manhattan starting tonight.
-The group celebrated its 20th year in New York City with this comedy, which recaps the past millennium from the Crusades to the trouble in the Middle East.
+1999 Chicago City Limits, a Chicago-born but New York-based improv troupe, present their Y2K, You're OK at the Chicago City Limits Theatre in Manhattan.
+The group celebrated its 20th year in New York City with the comedy, which recaps the past millennium from the Crusades to the trouble in the Middle East.

 2015 Hamilton, Lin-Manuel Miranda's acclaimed musical that fuses the contemporary and classic worlds to tell the story of America's Founding Father Alexander Hamilton, opens on Broadway at the Richard Rodgers Theatre.
-It will go on to win 11 Tony Awards, including Best Musical, and the Pulitzer Prize for Drama.
+It goes on to win 11 Tony Awards, including Best Musical, and the Pulitzer Prize for Drama.

 Watch highlights from Hamilton on Broadway: